milosz275/uav-collision-avoidance/README.md

 - uav-collision-avoidance-prerender
 - uav-collision-avoidance-tests

+## Build

-## Build it by cloning the repo and running the following commands:
+Build it by cloning the repo and running the following commands:

 [![Bash](https://skillicons.dev/icons?i=bash)](https://skillicons.dev)